Jane Karla Gögel

-Jane Karla Rodrigues Gögel (born 6 July 1975) is a Brazilian archer and former para table tennis player who competed in four Paralympic Games from 2008 to 2020.
+Jane Karla Rodrigues Gögel (born 6 July 1975) is a Brazilian para archer and former para table tennis player who competed in five Paralympic Games from 2008 to 2024.
 She started her career in 2003.

 Starting in table tennis

-Gogel started her career in 2003 when she was invited to try different sports.
+Gögel started her career in 2003 when she was invited to try different sports.
 She loved table tennis and so started to practise.
 When she got better she started winning national tournaments and participating at international tournaments.
 At the Parapan Championships in 2005 she won her first medals and qualified for the World Championships 2006.